haarshvardhana/group-ordering-feature-adoption-analysis/README.md

 ### 4. Create Collaborative Gamification and Shared Checkout Discounts
 Design structural financial benefits that naturally reward group order completion over individual ordering methods.
 Experiment with group-scale milestones, such as unlocking tiered restaurant discounts as more distinct participants join the checkout cart.

+## Final Note

+The complete event dataset contains approximately **3.3 million event records**, which exceeds GitHub's recommended file size for standard repositories.

+To keep this repository lightweight, the following files are included:

+- `users.csv` – User-level dataset used throughout the analysis.
+- `generate_dataset.py` – Python script used to generate the complete synthetic event dataset.

+The full `events.csv` file is intentionally excluded due to its size.
+Running `generate_dataset.py` will recreate the dataset used for this analysis.